30 Unforgettable Day Trips from Tulum Mexico (2023)

 There’s no shortage of things to do in Cancun–it feels like a big city compared to Tulum!
 The city is home to some of the best shopping in Mexico, a number of world-class restaurants, and bright turquoise beaches in the world famous Hotel Zone.

-The easiest way to get to Cancun from Tulum is to drive, take a taxi, or take the ADO bus.
+The easiest way to get to there is to drive, take a taxi, or take the ADO bus from Tulum to Cancun.

 11. Puerto Morelos